 Who is Larry Wallach?

-Wallach also made headlines in 2017 when a Wallaby was found 20lbs underweight and in squalid conditions in his garage.
+Wallach previously made headlines in 2017 when a Wallaby was found 20lbs underweight and in squalid conditions in his garage.

 The reviews you won't see on Wallach's website